PandABlocks/PandABlocks-client/docs/explanations/performance.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 `AsyncioClient.data` and `BlockingClient.data` accept a ``scaled`` argument.
-Setting this to True will transfer the raw unscaled data, allowing for up to
+Setting this to False will transfer the raw unscaled data, allowing for up to
 50% more data to be sent depending on the datatype of the field.
 You can
 use the `StartData.fields` information to scale the data on the client.
 The `write_hdf_files` function uses this approach.